-As a Los Angeles inflammatory bowel disease specialist, Dr. Anju Mathur uses her “Back to Wellness Program” to provide effective solutions for patients suffering from inflammatory bowel disease.
+As an inflammatory bowel disease specialist, Dr. Anju Mathur uses her “Back to Wellness Program” to provide effective solutions for patients suffering from inflammatory bowel disease.

 Inflammatory bowel disease encompasses a wide number of gastrointestinal complaints.
 Crohn’s disease and ulcerative colitis are both autoimmune conditions that are classified as inflammatory bowel diseases.
 They are the most common bowel conditions we treat at Angel Longevity Medical Center.

 What causes IBD?

 Crohn’s disease and ulcerative colitis are autoimmune diseases.
 In both cases, the body mistakes healthy tissue in the intestinal tract for foreign tissue and attacks the lining, causing chronic inflammation.